shopwp/documentation/docs/guides/common-issues.md

 ![ShopWP Pro Pricing Settings](./assets/common-issues/html-error-example.png)

 The fix usually requires investigating why the network request is returning a 4xx response.
 This could be due to a plugin conflict, aggressive security settings, etc.

+### The Shopify connection disappears after connecting

+If your connection to Shopify "disappears" during the connection process you may need to install a valid SSL certificate on your website.
+Please ensure you have a valid HTTPS connection.